-- 1) In-service programme emerges from recognized needs of the school and community. - 2) All school personnel need in-service education. - 3) Proper supervisor is an effective means of accelerating the in-service professional growth. - 4) Improving the quality of instruction is the immediate
+- In-service program emerges from recognized needs of the school and community. - 2) All school personnel need in-service education. - Proper supervisor is an effective means of accelerating the inservice professional growth. - Improving the quality of instruction is the immediate and long range observes of in-service education. - In-service education leads to a continuous process of reexamination and revision of the educational program.
+Additionally, it encourages participants to attain self-realization through competence, accomplishment and security. - In-service education has increasingly become the concern of state agencies, colleges, and universities, school boards, school administrators and teachers. - Supervisors should create an atmosphere that will stimulate a desire on the part of teachers for in-service growth.

-- and long range observes of in-service education. - 5) In-service education leads to a continuous process of re-examination and revision of the educational programme.
-Additionally, it encourages participants to attain self-realization through competence, accomplishment and security. - 6) In-service education has increasingly become the concern of state agencies, colleges, and universities, school boards, school administrators and teachers. - 7) Supervisors should create an atmosphere that will stimulate a desire on the part of teachers for inservice growth. - 8) The in-service programme should provide for keeping abreast with research and advances in education. - 9) An in-service programme is most effective when cooperatively initiated and planned.
+- The in-service program should provide for keeping abreast with research and advances in education. - An in-service program is most effective when cooperatively initiated and planned.